 For those interested in the other marijuana-related bills floating in the Nevada legislature, here’s a quick guide on marijuana-related legislation in Nevada that have been proposed, reviewed, or passed:

 As the legislative wheels help the cannabis industry turn over a new recreational leaf, Las Vegas ReLeaf, remains committed to offering patients a safe and legal way to get their ReLeaf.
-Keep up with weekly updates on the new developments in the cannabis industry by following us on Facebook and Twitter.
+Follow us on Facebook and Twitter to receive weekly updates on the new developments in our marijuana dispensary.